structureddynamics/OSF-Datasets-Management-Tool/README.md

 Running the Dataset Synchronization Framework
 ---------------------------------------------

-Once the DSF is configured, once the dataset files are ready to get indexed, and once the dataset are properly configured into the `sync.ini` configuration file, you are ready to run the DSF command line tool by simply doing this in your shell terminal:
+Once the DMT is configured, once the dataset files are ready to get indexed, and once the dataset are properly configured into the `sync.ini` configuration file, you are ready to run the DMT command line tool by simply doing this in your shell terminal:

 ```bash